Canadian Small Business Statistics and Facts Every Entrepreneur Should Know

 Updated

 Did you know that small businesses account for nearly half of all private sector jobs in Canada?
-In fact, in 2021, small employer businesses made up 98.1% of all businesses in this country, employing 10.3 million people.
-That's a lot of entrepreneurs!
+In fact, more than 8 million citizens are employed in the small business sector today.

-Canadian Small Business Stats for 2024 - Editor’s Choice
+Canadian Small Business Statistics for 2025 - Editor’s Choice

-• In December 2017, more than half of all Canadian small employer businesses were based in Quebec and Ontario.
+• More than half of all Canadian small employer businesses are in Quebec and Ontario.

 When speaking of small businesses, we’re referring to companies with fewer than 100 employees.
 In Canada, small businesses make up the great majority of all employer firms.